 1. Get the Board on Board.
 To get the board on board the superintendent should:

 - Ask the board to adopt a resolution establishing the program in the school district (Utrust has a sample resolution);

-- Place an item on the board agenda following each appreciation day for the system coordinator to make a brief report at a board meeting.
+- Place an item on the board agenda following each appreciation day for the system coordinator to make a brief report.

 2. Select a Capable System Coordinator.
 The system coordinator is the liaison with Utrust and school coordinators.
 He or she is a cheerleader or encourager for school coordinators.
 The system coordinator keeps up with what’s happening with regard to appreciation in each school and helps school coordinators to continually be aware of Utrust materials and suggestions.
 The system coordinator should be a person who is respected by principals and staff.
-The person needs to have enough clout that principals and school coordinators will cooperate and consider the coordinator’s suggestions carefully.
-It’s important that the system coordinator be able to put together an interesting and informative presentation to the school board about each appreciation day.
+The person needs to have enough clout that principals and school coordinators will cooperate and consider the coordinator’s suggestions.
+The system coordinator should be able to put together a brief, interesting and informative presentation to the school board after each appreciation day.

 3. Get Principals Involved.
 Principals are the key to the success of the program in their schools.
 The superintendent can create enthusiasm and support for the program by periodically asking principals how the program is going in their schools and giving the system coordinator a few minutes to highlight events and recognize outstanding efforts at principals meetings.

 5. Encourage Participation by Students, Staff and Community.
-If the superintendent thinks it’s important, the students staff and community are far more likely to think it important.The program receives a major boost whenever the superintendent makes positive comments about the program from time to time, checks on its success regularly, includes reports on the school board agenda about the program, and makes comments in the media as opportunities arise.
+If the superintendent thinks it’s important, the students staff and community are far more likely to think it important.The program receives a major boost when the superintendent makes positive comments about the program from time to time, checks on its success regularly and includes reports on the school board agenda about the program.

 6. Promote the Program in the Media.
-It is helpful when the superintendent assigns the system coordinator or the school communications director responsibility to get information do the media about employee appreciation.
+It is helpful when the superintendent assigns the system coordinator or the school communications director responsibility to get information to the media about employee appreciation.
 Utrust provides a draft news release for each appreciation day.
-Add quotes from the superintendent which can easily be changed to an actual quote about how the employee group contributes to the success of the school system.
-A local news release about celebrations in the schools after each appreciation day, increases the honor to employees being celebrated.
+It includes a sample quote from the superintendent which can easily be changed to an actual quote about how the employee group contributes to the success of the school system.
+A local news release about celebrations in the schools after each appreciation day increases the honor to employees being celebrated.

 Superintendents will find the Utrust Employee Appreciation Program to be a joy not a burden.
-It will make your day to make the day of your employees.
+It will make their day to make the day of employees.